KevinMarquette/kevinmarquette.github.io/_posts/2017-05-14-Powershell-Plaster-GetPlastered-template.md

     <content>
     ...

-All the magic happens in the second half of this `TemplateFile`.
+All the magic happens in the second half of this `templateFile`.
 We walk the destination folder for both folders and files to create the content section.

     ...
       <content>